 The study has been approved for a 12 month period.
-At the end of this time, you are required to provide the Independent Investigational Review Board with a written progress report for this research and obtain approval for continuing the research.
+At the end of this time, you are required to provide the Independent Investigational Review Board with a written progress report and completed Informed Consent Form for this research and obtain approval for continuing the research.
 Changes to the protocol or use of non-approved recruitment materials cannot be initiated without IIRB review and approval.